m2b3/gesturecap_mapping/mapping/Readme_of_ableton/Martin_Daigle's_Patch.md

 To run, you'll need the following Python libraries installed:
 ### Installation

 Before running the system, make sure you have the necessary Python libraries installed.
-You can install them using **pip** by running the following commands:
+You can install them using **pip** by running the following commands.

 ```bash
 pip install opencv-python